Github-Workflow-Test-Org/cobol/README.md

 # Process Management Application for CICS
 This is a simple application for CICS.
 It is serving two purposes for me individually:
-One, it provides a clean simple way for us to save and store information that is easy to modify and add new features..
+One, it provides a clean simple way for us to save and store information that is easy to modify and add new features.
 Two, it was a good way to teach myself CICS.
 I have been a mainframe developer for quite some time and have always wanted to branch into the CICS world.
 This seemed like a good way to do so and it also not be a useless exorcise.